UP STATE JOURNAL OF OTORHINOLARYNGOLOGY AND HEAD AND NECK SURGERY

 - Letter to the editor

-1. Papers submitted by the authors/ co-authors must be original in nature.
-No part / parts of the paper are currently sent to any journal, international journal or any other publication company
+Papers submitted by the authors/ co-authors must be original in nature.
+No part / parts of the paper are currently sent to any journal or any other publication company

-2. Once the article is submitted the author / co-author are advised not to send the manuscript in any other Journal..
+Once the article is submitted the author / co-author are advised not to send the manuscript in any other Journal.

-Manuscripts for original research papers should have the following headings in a single word file:
+Manuscripts for original research papers should be submitted in 2 Word files:

 1. Title: Title must be informative, specific and short and not exceed 50 characters.
 Title must be in bold face and capital case having a font size and font style of 16 pt and Times New Roman respectively.
 It must be followed by one empty line.